 The Plan is part of the Public Agency portion of the California Employers' Retiree Benefit Trust Fund (CERBT), an agent multiple-employer plan administered by California Public Employees' Retirement System (CalPERS), which acts as a common investment and administrative agent for participating public employers within the State of California.
 Benefit provisions and all other requirements are established by State statute and the Board.
-Copies of CalPERS' annual financial report may be found on the CalPERS website at www.calpers.ca.gov under investments, about the investment office and investment & financial reports.
+Copies of CalPERS' annual financial report may be found on the CalPERS' website at www.calpers.ca.gov.